dsimard/ready.js/README.md

-      -w | --watch            SRC       watch the files with JSLint in SRC -o | --order            FILES     specify an order (ex : --order "jquery.js, jquery.ui.js") -e | --exclude          FILES     exclude the FILES from JSLint and compilation (ex : -e "jquery.js") -i | --installcompiler  PATH      install the google compiler specified by PATH -compiledext            EXT       the compiled javascripts will have EXT as an extension -aggregateto            FILENAME  the compiled javascripts will be aggregated to this FILENAME
+      -w | --watch            SRC       watch the files with JSLint in SRC -o | --order            FILES     specify an order (ex : --order "jquery.js, jquery.ui.js") -e | --exclude          FILES     exclude the FILES from JSLint and compilation (ex : -e "jquery.js") -compiledext            EXT       the compiled javascripts will have EXT as an extension -aggregateto            FILENAME  the compiled javascripts will be aggregated to this FILENAME